StarDustCFW/nspmini/README.md

 * * to update use `git submodule update --recursive --init --remote --merge` on the root of your repo
 * Or just download and copy nspmini to your repo
+* Also using `make release` to get only includes and lib

 ### On the makefile